stu115/HK.net/README.md

 # HK.net
 Planning, coding for employees reading emails in the public relations firm Hill and Knowlton.
-The diagrams will be uploaded.
+The diagrams are being uploaded.